howtographql/howtographql/content/backend/graphql-scala/2-preparing-first-query.md

 </Instruction>

-And open in the browser an url [http://localhost:8080/graphiql](http://localhost:8080/graphiql) Of couse use different port number if you haven't decided to default one during project initialization.
+And open in the browser an url [http://localhost:8080/graphiql](http://localhost:8080/graphiql) Of course use different port number if you haven't decided to default one during project initialization.
 <Instruction>

 In graphiql console execute the following code: